Whom Do You Bring Into the Room?

 I see a parallel with auditioning here.
 All actors enter an audition seeking to address the same puzzle (the script) in their own unique way.
-The main difference is that the casting people choose which spirit(s) to bring back.
+Here, the casting people (rather than Scrooge) choose which spirit(s) to bring back.

 So, when you audition, which spirit do you bring along with you?
 Let’s look at Mr. Dickens’ story:

 The Ghost of Christmas Past brought an odd, rather unsettling presence.
 Its essence was hard to focus on, seeming to shift and morph.
 It escorted our protagonist Scrooge back to his earlier days, and reignited moments of sadness, abandonment, and loss (bit of a downer, well, except for that one really great party).
 But when the spirit’s visit was done, Scrooge was left with a disturbing sense of loss, perhaps longing.

-This spirit is the first of the three images I offer- like an actor who brings an unfocused and disorienting spirit with them to an audition.
+This spirit is the first of the three images I offer- like an actor who brings an unfocused and disorienting spirit with them to their audition.
 There is something unsettling that remains after the actor departs, which you may not be able to put your finger on.
 But this lingering impression is significant for it colors the casting person’s assessment of your work as well as what you bring to the collaboration of a session.

-Remember: They hire your work, but they also hire you.
+Remember: They hire your work, but they also hire you into a collaboration.